spurnik/EC2-Computer/README.md

  ## Control Unit

 We have already all the necessary control signals to control datapath's operations.
-The control unit is just a **FSM (Finite State Machine)**, whose output are the control signals values, grouped as a 'control word'.
-Each possible control word is performed at one clock cycle.
+The control unit is a **FSM (Finite State Machine)**, whose output are the control signals, grouped as a 'control word'.
+Each possible control word is performed in one clock cycle.

 First, we have to define the **FSM states** to perform all the operations of the datapath: